Parlez vous iPhone? Five free travel apps to make you a better traveller

 Passport, purse, smartphone.

-Travel apps have become an essential part of travel.
-Airlines, hotels and even national Border Agencies take this bit of tech for granted.
+Travel apps have become an essential part of getting from A to B. Airlines, hotels and even national Border Agencies take this bit of tech for granted.

 When was the last time you last used a printed boarding pass?